SnakeJo/todo-autotests/README.md

    mvn test
    ```

+## Description of Key Project Directories
+- src/main/* - contains the main application logic
+- src/test/* - contains tests for the application

+- assembling - contains classes for assembling structures used in tests
+- config - contains classes for configuring various service components
+- domain - contains classes for data representation
+- service - contains classes for interacting with the tested service
+- utils - contains classes for utility operations

 ## Note
-   In TODO: added indications of found errors and deficiencies for the todo-app
+- In TODO: added indications of found errors and deficiencies for the todo-app
-   As well as additional unimplemented tests
+-  As well as additional unimplemented tests